SushiiReboot/DeepSeek-MacOS/README.md

 # DeepSeek-MacOS
-A MacOS app for DeepSeek
+A MacOS app for DeepSeek.
+STILL IN DEVELOPMENT.
+STARTED ON: January 28th 2025 at 6PM Rome Time